JoshiCodes/WebAPI/README.md

         public class MyAuthenticationHandler extends AuthenticationHandler {

             public MyAuthenticationHandler() {
-                super("Bearer"); // This is the type of the authentication header.
+                super(null, "Bearer"); // This is the type of the authentication header.
 You can allow multiple types ("Bearer", "Basic") but your handler should be able to handle all of them.
             }

             @Override